jesperstroem/Workshop/README.md

 - merge

 ## Workshop 3 - Using .gitignore
+You now master the very basic git skills to get started on your journey with version control.\
+The last thing you should learn is how to configure the .gitignore.\
+The .gitignore file tells git which files in the repository you do not want to have under version control.\
+This is useful for many different things - i personally use it for cached files, larger files (images etc.) or log files.

+First, download any image of Google and put it inside your repository and run `git status` to verify that git sees the new image.\

+Now, run the following:

+    $ echo <name of your image file> > .gitignore

+Observe the content of the newly created .gitignore file.
+What do you think this means?

+You will get the answer by running:

+    $ git add .gitignore
+    $ git status
+    $ ls -a

+Notice how `git status` does not see the newly uploaded image file, however, when you run `ls -a` you still see the image file.\
+This is because we told git to ignore the file.

+### Extra
+Go to https://git-scm.com/docs/gitignore and read about the syntax of the .gitignore file.

+Play around with your repository and the .gitignore file.

 ### Summary
 In workshop 3 you learned to use the .gitignore file so that you can ignore files that should not be included in the version control.